hyeyeongJo/hyeyeongJo.github.io/_pages/cv.md

   Senior Manager, Division of Healthcare and Artificial Intelligence, Republic of Korea
   * Leading a project to collect and analyze large-scale clinical and multi-omics datasets from COVID-19 patients
   * Leading research projects to understand brain tumor and colorectal cancers with single cell omics data including spatial transcriptomics.
-  * Leading research project to predict risk prediction of ~
+  * Leading research project to predict risk prediction using heterogeneous healthcare dataset.
   * Setting up the pipelines of deep learning algorithms for healthcare and biomedicine data